-Provence is growing in popularity, including its flagship subregions like Bandol and Cassis.
-Hands down, one of France’s most underrated wine regions (check out the other most underrated region: Languedoc-Roussillon).
+The Provence wine region, including its flagship subregions like Bandol and Cassis, is hands-down one of France’s most underrated areas.

-This fascinating region sits along the Mediterranean coast of France, bordered by the Rhone River to the west and the Côte d’Azur on the east.
-Physically, it’s only about 150 miles long and 100 miles North to South, but its impact is profound.
+This fascinating region sits along France’s Mediterranean coast, bordering the Rhône River to the west and the Côte d’Azur to the east.
+Physically, it’s only about 150 miles (241 km) long and 100 miles (161 km) north to south, but its impact is profound.

-Wine has been made here for over 2600 years, making Provence the oldest wine-producing region of France.
-It is also the only place to focus on Rosé and is home to the only research institute dedicated to the style.
-Rocky mountain racing roads, wine, and lavender are the distinctive hallmarks of Provence.
+Winemakers have been producing wine here for over 2,600 years, making Provence the oldest wine-producing region of France.
+It is also the only place to focus on rosé and is home to the only research institute dedicated to the style.

 Getting a Lay of the Land: Provence Wine Region

-Provence is blessed with a fantastic climate, especially for grapes!
-The region gets lots of sunshine and not too much rain with warm days and cool evenings.
-The Mediterranean moderates the temperatures, and the famous “Mistral” wind keeps the vineyards dry, free of pests, and the skies clear.
+Provence has a fantastic climate, especially for grapes.
+The region gets lots of sunshine and not too much rain, with warm days and cool evenings.
+The Mediterranean Sea moderates the temperatures, and the famous “Mistral” wind keeps the vineyards dry, free of pests, and the skies clear.

-The geography is diverse with numerous mountain ranges that texture the landscape providing gentle slopes (vines love hills!) and sheltered valleys.
-The soils are diverse as well.
-The western countryside is veined with limestone, where the land was covered in ancient times by a warm, shallow sea.
-Travel east, and the soil is mostly crystalline schist (granite) and volcanic in one small area.
+The geography is diverse, with numerous mountain ranges that texture the landscape, providing gentle slopes (vines love hills!) and sheltered valleys.
+The soils are also diverse.
+The western countryside is veined with limestone, but travel east, and the soil is mostly crystalline schist (granite) and volcanic.

 White Wine Grapes